ElleAshby/ReadMe/README.md

 ## Movement and Dance
 -----------

-These two communities share similar themes and challenges.
-Like the use of open source, dance can be seen as exclusive and inaccessable.
+These two communities although fundamentally different, share similar themes and challenges.
+Access for both computing and dance can be seen as exclusive and remote.
 Choreography acts as a key to decode movements and sequences.
-It also takes the form of graphic notation with movement being translated into a code like format(short hand).
+It takes the form of graphic notation with movement being translated into a visual syntax.
 Behind every routine, the sequence of actions can be broken down into subsequent parts.
+This abstraction of language and insider knowledge can be found through the use of coding.

 ![e491bde7603bd3ddefb79c1f46a88949--dance-notation-noten](https://user-images.githubusercontent.com/93981347/140969190-3258f7e9-64c9-4397-809c-f495a250bdff.jpg)